mrphishxxx/stack-python-plone/README.md

     dotcloud run www supervisorctl restart plone

+##The Aliases (the easy way)
+Before you run any of the following commands you must first initialize the aliases

+    sh aliases

+After the initialization of the aliases you can now run the following commands

+    plonecfg
+    plonebuild
+    plonerestart
+    plonestatus

 ##Todo:

 [ ] Add a custom script that can generate an egg bundle for distribution with the getplone.sh script